lcomrade/lenpaste/FAQ.md

 and the disk load is also minimal (all HTML pages are loaded into memory at startup).

-## Why isn't the source code posted on GitHub?
-There are several reasons why I don't use GitHub, all of which are detailed [here](https://git.lcomrade.su/root/give-up-github).
-Here I will only describe the basic idea.

-GitHub has gained too much power over open source developers.
-It's time to take that power away from the capitalists.

 ## Does Lenpaste collect telemetry?
 **No.** No data about users or the server is collected.
 We respect your privacy!